Oya Aydoğan: Awards

 In 2013, at the Uluslararası Çayda Çıra Film Festival in Elazığ she was given the "Honorary Award".
 In 2014, for her role as Meloş in the movie Kedi Özledi she won the "Best Supporting Actress" award.
 Sadri Alışık Awards.
 In 2015, Aydoğan together with Ferdi Tayfur were honored at Magazinci.coms 15 Year Internet Media Awards.

 Personal life

 In February 1978, she met Haluk Ulusoy through Suzan Avcı.

 In 1979, she married Ulusoy in secret.
 Due to the backlash from their families, the couple divorced after four months.
 Aydoğan and Ulusoy later described this marriage as a mistake in their youth.
 Aydoğan then lived with casino owner Tamer Taylan.
 In 1988, she married Latif Demirbağ.
 They had a son.
 They divorced in 1989.

 In 2004, she revealed that she was a follower of Alevism.
-In 2011, she said that she could speak French with an advanced level and could also understand English; she also named Türkan Şoray as her childhood icon.
+In 2011, she said that she could speak French at an advanced level and could also understand English; she also named Türkan Şoray as her childhood icon.
 She also helped Fahriye Evcen at the beginning of her career.